AI consulting guide

 4. Data infrastructure and AI readiness

 What it is: Your data is scattered across multiple systems, nobody knows what's in the CRM, and reports take three people and a week to pull together.
-I clean up your data infrastructure so AI can actually use it.
+I clean up your data infrastructure so AI can use it.

 What you get: Consolidated data pipelines, cleaned and structured data sets, API integrations between systems, and documentation so your team can maintain it.
+For forecasting and scoring work, see predictive analytics consulting in Indianapolis.

 What it costs: $8,000-$20,000 depending on how many systems need to be connected and how messy the data is.